katebeavis/CV/README.md

 Repo | URL | Description
 ---|---|---
 [Dinnr](https://github.com/katebeavis/Dinnr) | [dinnr.herokuapp.com](http://dinnr.herokuapp.com) | Dinnr, a social network for people who want to cook together, was my final project at Makers Academy.
 It was built with Rails, using the Google Maps API.
-[Blogbook](https://github.com/dinnr/royalty_loyalty) | [makers-blogbook.herokuapp.com](https://makers-blogbook.herokuapp.com) | Blogbook is a blog aggregator built in Javascript and AngularJS on a Node server.
+[Tube App](https://github.com/katebeavis/tube-api-app) | [kate-tubeapp.herokuapp.com](https://kate-tubeapp.herokuapp.com) | Tube app is a single page application which utilises the transport api and Google Places autocomplete api, to help users plan their journey in London.
 [Chitter](https://github.com/katebeavis/chitter-challenge) | [chitter-kate.herokuapp.com](https://chitter-kate.herokuapp.com/) | Chitter is a replica of a well known social network.
 It was built in Ruby, using Sinatra and PostgreSQL.

 #Skills